gajus/gitdown/README.md

 ## Contents

-[Table of contents has been temporary removed.]
+[Table of contents has been temporarily removed.]

 ## Usage